 How Much Transmission Fluid Does a 4l60e Hold

-Here is the answer the how much transmission fluid does a 4160e hold and other essential answers to some of a few relevant question about 4160e and Transmission.
+Here is the answer to how much transmission fluid does an automatic transmission 4160e hold and other essential answers to some relevant questions about 4160e and Transmission.

 What is 4l60e means?